rodneyshupe/Cookbook/Recipes/Entrees/Poultry/PeriPeriBBQChicken.rst

 ----------

 1. Add all ingredients except chicken into a food processor and process until combined.
-Taste marinade now and adjust spicyness as desired.
-(Remember, it is a marinade - you need to make it hotter and saltier than what you would normally feel comfortable with)
+Taste the marinade and adjust spiciness as desired, keeping in mind it should be hotter and saltier than what you would normally feel comfortable with.
-2. Massage the marinade into the chicken.
-Leave to marinade for 8 hours.
+2. Massage the marinade into the chicken and leave to marinade for 8 hours.
 3. After 8 hours, remove the chicken from the fridge and allow to come to room temperature.
-Cook over direct heat at medium grill tempurture until the pieces register 165F (about 30 minutes) flipping ocationally to prevent burning.
-Optinally you can also use smoke.
+Cook over direct heat at medium grill temperature, flipping occasionally to prevent burning, until the pieces register 165F, about 30 minutes.
+Optionally use smoke.